 Conscious alertness and awareness

 Functionally, it has been found that the network of the consciousness neural process requires another neural network – the ascending reticular activating system (ARAS) – for its alertness or the level of its function.
-The ARAS is the neural network in the core of the brain extending from the rostral pons to both thalami, and from there it sends extensive axonal projections to the cerebral cortex, including the consciousness neural network [48-51].
+The ARAS is the neural network in the core of the brain extending from the rostral pons to both thalami and the basal forebrain, and from there it sends extensive axonal projections to the cerebral cortex, including the consciousness neural network [7,67-69].
 There can be no consciousness if there is no stimulation from the ARAS, even if the consciousness neural network is intact and able to function, such as in the case of extensive brainstem hemorrhage, infarct, and trauma.
 And the level of conscious alertness depends on the activation from the ARAS – the more activation, the higher level of alertness.
-This results in various conscious states, such as (from lower to higher level of alertness) coma, stupor, drowsiness, normal alertness, and heightened alertness.
+This results in various conscious level’s states, such as (from lower to higher level of alertness) coma, stupor, drowsiness, normal alertness, and heightened alertness.

 6.3.
 Theorem V